progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 	cac0cab538b970a37ea1e769cbbde608743bc96d second commit
 	fdf4fc3344e67ab068f836878b6c4951e3b15f3d first commit

 You aren’t encouraged to directly edit the reference files.
-Git provides a safer command to do this if you want to update a reference called update-ref:
+Git provides a safer command to do this if you want to update a reference called `update-ref`:

 	$ git update-ref refs/heads/master 1a410efbd13591db07496601ebc7a059dd55cfe9